tonywang-0517/ReduxSimpleBoilerplate/README.md

 #Create a simple theme with styled-components.
 (https://www.styled-components.com/) to styling for HTML element.
 How you style the app is up to you.
 All styles must be done with styled-components.

-#Create an epic to fetch a list of characters from the API using the API documentation and store the results in your redux store.
+#Create an epic (see https://redux-observable.js.org/) to fetch a list of characters from the API using the API documentation and store the results in your redux store.
 The epic should dispatch a success or failure message on completion.

 #Using a selector (https://github.com/reduxjs/reselect), create an input field which allows the user to filter characters by their name and display filtered results.